The Pen is Mightier than the Pill.

 If it makes you feel better not to call it fear, go ahead and choose a different word, caution, excitement, adrenaline, it makes no difference… the emotional foundation is the instinct to survive – Fear perfected and in its most primal form.

-We all learned to live with it – some of you can harness it and wield it like a weapon.
+We all learned to live with fear – some of you can harness it and wield it like a weapon.
 Me… I just learned to love it.

 Fear can be like a narcotic, no less intoxicating than Heroin, no less addictive than nicotine, no less enjoyable … but even harder to shake.